 I’ve shared a Lego printed craft before but I couldn’t resist including the idea again with this and using our tree template.
 Using the template makes it look so much better than my attempts at drawing a tree!

-You can use Lego for this but Duplo will give bigger circles and can be better for little hands to hold too.
+Simply dip your Duplo into the paint and then print it along each tree branch to color it in, you can use normal Lego for this but Duplo will give bigger circles and can be better for little hands to hold too.

 Equipment